-Questions about traveling to Italia?
-We’ve got answers to all your pressing questions, including information about transportation, safety, cities, prices, food, and more.
+With some local help, we put together answers to all your pressing questions about travel to Italy.
+This FAQ includes information about transportation, safety, cities, prices, food, and more.

 A: Good news!
 Like most big European countries, Italy offers tons of great transportation options.
 Here we’ll cover transit within Italian cities as well as traveling throughout the country.